-Installing deviceWISE on the Option CloudGate
+Installing deviceWISE on the NetComm NWL-12

-The Option CloudGate Asset Gateway comes in two different deviceWISE variants, deviceWISE Enabled and deviceWISE Ready.
-A deviceWISE Ready Asset Gateway is an Asset Gateway that has been certified to be compatible and fully functional with the deviceWISE Asset Gateway software; however, the deviceWISE software is not installed by Option.
-A deviceWISE Enabled Asset Gateway is an Asset Gateway that has been pre-loaded with deviceWISE Asset Gateway software by Option or by a third party distributer.
-This section will walk you through how to install the deviceWISE Asset Gateway software onto an Option CloudGate.
-If you have a deviceWISE Enabled Asset Gateway you should follow these steps as well to update your gateway to the latest version of deviceWISE or the version you have been told to use.
+The NetComm NWL-12 Asset Gateway comes in two different deviceWise variants, deviceWise Enabled and deviceWise Ready.
+A deviceWise Ready Asset Gateway is an Asset Gateway that has been certified to be compatible and fully functional with the deviceWise Asset Gateway software; however, the deviceWise software is not installed by NetComm.
+A deviceWise Enabled Asset Gateway is an Asset Gateway that has been pre-loaded with deviceWise Asset Gateway software by NetComm or by a third party distributer.
+This section will walk you through how to install the deviceWise Asset Gateway software onto a NetComm NWL-12.
+If you have a deviceWise Enabled Asset Gateway you can skip to Section 4.

-Obtaining the Option CloudGate Asset Gateway Installation Files.
+Obtaining the NetComm Asset Gateway Installation Files.

-- 1) Log into the deviceWISE Management Portal and then select Developer option. - 2) Under the Developer Menu select the Resources option. - 3) From the list of files select the appropriate build number (If you are not sure which build is appropriate for you select the newest build). - 4) Select Option folder. - 5) Select the deviceWISE_Gateway folder.
+- 1) Log into the deviceWISE Management Portal and then select Developer option. - 2) Under the Developer Menu select the Resources option. - 3) From the list of files select the appropriate build number (If you are not sure which build is appropriate for you select the newest build). - 4) Select NetComm folder. - 5) Select the deviceWISE_Gateway folder.

-6) Download the DWGateway_Install.Linux-ARM-Option.X_X_X-X.zip (where XXX is the version of the Asset Gateway software you want to download).
+6) Download the DWGateway_Install.Linux-ARM-NetComm.X_X_X-X.ipk (where XXX is the version of the Asset Gateway software you want to download).

-Installing deviceWISE Asset Gateway Software
+Installing deviceWise Asset Gateway Software

-Before trying to install the deviceWISE Asset Gateway software, please follow the included instructions for your Option CloudGate Asset Gateway.
+Before trying to install the deviceWise Asset Gateway software, please follow the included instructions that came with your NetComm Asset Gateway.
 Make sure your gateway is powered on and activated on a cellular network.

-- 1) Plug your Option CloudGate Asset Gateway into your computer via Ethernet; either directly or over a local LAN Network. - 2) Open a web browser and log back into the CloudGate web user interface with the default username and password. - 3) Select Main Ethernet from within the Interface pull down.
+teway is powered on and activated on a cellular network.
+1) Plug your NetComm Asset Gateway into your computer via Ethernet; either directly or over a local LAN Network.
+2) Open a web browser and log into the NetComm web user interface as "root".
+3) Select the Services menu option.
+4) Select the Network time (NTP) option and enter the local time zone of your gateway.